InsultingPros/AcediaCore/docs/objects.md

 * Whenever first object of such class is created, before its constructor is called;
-* If you want static initialization to be done earlier, it is allowed to call static constructor manually:
+* If you want static initialization to be done earlier, it is possible to call static constructor manually:
     `class'...'.static.StaticConstructor()`.

 > **NOTE:** Static constructor being called for your class does not guarantee it